Tommi2Day/pwcli/README.md

 #-------------------------------------
 pwcli hash --help
 prepare a password hash
-currently supports md5 and scram(for postgresql) and bcrypt(for htpasswd) methods
+currently supports basic auth(for http), md5 and scram(for postgresql),SSHA(for LDAP) and bcrypt(for htpasswd) methods

 Usage:
   pwcli hash [flags]

 Flags:
-  -M, --hash-method string   method to use for hashing, one of md5, scram, bcrypt,ssha -h, --help                 help for hash
+  -M, --hash-method string   method to use for hashing, one of basic, md5, scram, bcrypt, ssha -h, --help                 help for hash
   -p, --password string      password to encrypt
-  -P, --prefix string        prefix for hash string(default md5={MD5},ssha={SSHA}) -T, --test string          test given hash to verify against hashed password (not for scram) -u, --username string      username for scram and md5 hash
+  -P, --prefix string        prefix for hash string(default basic='Authorization: Basic ',md5={MD5},ssha={SSHA}) -T, --test string          test given hash to verify against hashed password (not for scram) -u, --username string      username for basic, scram and md5 hash
 ```
 ### format plaintext file
 plaintextfile should be named as `<app>.plain` and stored in `datadir` to encrypt